csea-lab/Lab-Manual-and-Reading-Lists/labmanual.md

 ### Lab Notebooks & Documentation
 - Every project must have a **shared folder** with:
   - A README describing purpose, data structure, and status.
+  - The stimulation program file, often a psychtoolbox program
-  - Clear documentation of analysis scripts.
+  - Clear documentation of data analysis scripts.
   - Clear documentation of the sample, and any procedures, including the SOP for the study.

 ### Technical Resources